-Applications will be evaluated on a first come, first served basis.
-Completed applications will be evaluated according to the methodology used in the most current Carl Moyer Program Guidelines to determine the emission reductions and the cost-effectiveness on a per-vehicle and overall project cost basis.
-All applications will generally be reviewed and approved on a first-come, first served basis according to the availability of funding, although SMAQMD reserves the right to accelerate approval of particular applications if it determines that early approval will benefit air quality goals.
+Completed applications will be evaluated according to the methodology used in the most current Carl Moyer Program Guidelines to determine if it meets the minimum requirements for the applicable program option.
+All applications will generally be reviewed and approved on a first-come, first served basis according to the availability of funding and the criteria for each application period, although SMAQMD reserves the right to accelerate approval of particular applications if it determines that early approval will benefit air quality goals.